 TRULY SCRUMPTIOUS NURSERY Administration of Medicine Policy

-We have named co-ordinators, Hayley Marsh, Patricia Trew who are jointly responsible for all matters regarding First Aid.
-Please see the parent’s notice board for information and updates.
+We have named co-ordinators, Brittany (ROMFORD) Patricia, Hayley or Kim (ONGAR) who are jointly responsible for all matters regarding First Aid.

-The following procedure must be adhered to by parents and staff for the health and well-being of all children in the administration of medicine:
+The following procedure must be adhered to by parents and staff for the health and well-being of all children in the administration of medicine OR creams:

 Written permission is required for emergency treatment of chronic illnesses, such as asthma where inhalers may need to be given on a long-term basis.
-If a child has been hospitalised due to an illness we will contact the child’s health visitor for a multi agency meeting together with the parents and draw up a health care plan.
-If a child has an asthmatic pump but not been hospitalised, Hayley Marsh or Patricia Trew will draw up a health care plan and train all staff to the child’s particular needs.
+If a child has been hospitalised due to an illness, we will contact the child’s health visitor for a multi-agency meeting together with the parents and draw up a health care plan.
+If a child has an asthma pump but not been hospitalised, Brittany, Caroline (ROMFORD) Patricia, Hayley, or Kim (ONGAR) will draw up a health care plan and train all staff to the child’s individual needs.

 Staff will be asked to attend training to meet specific needs concerning administration of medicine, or other health related matters.

-In an emergency situation, an ambulance will be called for and parents informed immediately.
+In an emergency, an ambulance will be called for and parents informed immediately.

 The Nursery Managers will monitor staff to ensure the procedures are being carried out, and that they are clear to all.
 Staff will be asked to feedback at meetings any areas of concern or to identify training needs that they may.